department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/vamc-vha-mobile-redesign/discovery-round-2/research-findings.md

 - Consider a different parent child relationship between a VAMCs MMU services and their location/schedule information.
   - Consider decoupling a stop's location information from the services offered by the MMU if all stops share the same service offerings.
 Consider dedicating a separate page for schedule and location information.
 Revisit concepts [V2](https://app.mural.co/t/vsa8243/m/vsa8243/1631037297093/f42e9797d06d776f255651afcc64b977025d977a?wid=0-1631284163564&outline=open) and [V3](https://app.mural.co/t/vsa8243/m/vsa8243/1631037297093/f42e9797d06d776f255651afcc64b977025d977a?wid=0-1631291621464&outline=open)

 - Consider how Events pages can work with Mobile clinic facilities.
-Could the information architecture evolve to create a closer relationship between a location and an event?
-Could the link between each other so that the facility page does the heavy lifting of communicating health services and logistics, while an events page(s) lists 200+ locations?
-How could we surface events into Facility Locator?
+  - Could the information architecture evolve to create a closer relationship between a location and an event?
+Could they link between each other so that the facility page does the heavy lifting of communicating health services and logistics, while an events page(s) can lists 200+ locations?
+  - How could we surface events into Facility Locator?

 - Begin work to address how an MMU communicates its services and availability during emergency response.
    - See additional [emergency response use cases](https://app.mural.co/t/vsa8243/m/vsa8243/1627038564401/bdd84c5da65e1000f7d3d2f2d365d03839a1466e?wid=0-1634040246979&outline=open) detailed in the [discovery phase](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/facilities/medical-centers/product/vamc-vha-mobile-redesign/discovery/research-findings.md) of this research.